 Struggles continue across the country to stop construction of new fossil fuel infrastructure projects, which threaten our water and other resources, worsen the climate crisis, and take people’s property and lands by eminent domain.
 Many people from our area have travelled to the Standing Rock Sioux Reservation in South Dakota, delivering food, clothing, medicines, and other supplies and joining members of more than 300 Native American tribes to defend ancestral lands and waters against the Dakota Access Pipeline, which would carry fracked and volatile Bakken crude oil.
 Here in New York, the fight continues as communities seek to prevent construction of the first crude oil pipeline in New York State since the 19th century: The Pilgrim Pipelines project would transport Bakken crude and refined products made from it between Albany, New York, and Linden, New Jersey.
-As proposed, each of the two parallel pipelines would carry up to 1.8 million gallons each through towns, villages and cities in the Hudson Valley.
+As proposed, each of the two parallel pipelines would carry up to 8.7 million gallons through towns, villages and cities in the Hudson Valley.

 The State Environmental Quality Review (SEQR) of the project is now underway, with the NYS Department of Environmental Conservation and NYS Thruway Authority (the “co-lead” agencies) issuing a Positive Declaration of the project’s potential for numerous substantial environmental impacts (full text of the Positive Declaration can be found here.).
 The next step in the process is “scoping” to identify all of the possible impacts that must be assessed in the review.
 The company, Pilgrim Transportation of New York, is expected to submit a draft Scoping Document describing potential impacts to be considered, and the co-lead agencies are required to provide opportunities for public comment.
 It is vital that communities weigh in to ensure that all local impacts are incorporated into the final, approved Scoping Document—if anything is left out, it won’t be considered in the Draft Environmental Impact Statement.